deeplearning4j/deeplearning4j/neuralnet-overview.md

 ## Neural Network Elements

-Deep learning is a name for a certain type of stacked neural network composed of several node layers.
-A node is a place where computation happens, loosely patterned on the human neuron and firing when it encounters the sufficient stimulus.
+Deep learning is a name for a certain set of stacked neural networks composed of several node layers.
+A node is a place where computation happens, loosely patterned on the human neuron and firing when sufficient stimuli pass through.
 It combines input from the data with a set of coefficients, or weights, that either amplify or mute that input.
 These input-weight products are summed and the sum is passed through a node's so-called activation function.

 Here's a diagram of what one node might look like.